- Docs Home

 In such practice, the plan obtained by the first executed statement cannot be reused by the second executed statement.

-To address the problem, you can set the system varible tidb_ignore_prepared_cache_close_stmt
+To address the problem, you can set the system varible tidb_ignore_prepared_cache_close_stmt to ON so TiDB ignores commands to close prepare stmt:

 mysql> set @@tidb_ignore_prepared_cache_close_stmt=1; -- Enable the variable